top of page

 scans3.jpg

-‘Between the water & I’ explores the formation and separation of the Brabant region, questioning: What signifies ‘Brabant’ as a region now?
+'Between the water & I' explores the formation and separation of the Brabant region, questioning: What signifies ‘Brabant’ as a region now?
 What happens to the ecology when a land is separated?
 What are the latent traces connecting Northern Brabant to the former Southern?
-Today, Dutch farmers are moving with their livestock to Belgium, where fewer restrictions regarding nitrogen emissions from livestock farming are enforced.
+Today, Dutch farmers are moving with their livestock to Belgium, where fewer restrictions regarding nitrogen emissions are enforced.
 Meanwhile, Brussels is trying to acquire land from its neighboring regions to increase its agricultural production.
-This situation generates speculation about the ecological causes of heavy agriculture.
-If livestock farming limitations can force these regions to interact and reconnect again.
-And the speculation narrates itself on water, the Dommel River, which has been connecting and transferring aquatic information between two regions all along.
-Streaming as a memory flux of human activities on land, digging, grubbing, manuring.
+This reciprocal situation generates speculation if livestock farming restrictions and agricultural needs can force these regions to interact and reconnect again.
+The inquiry conveys itself on the Dommel River, which has been connecting and transferring aquatic information between two regions all along.
+A memory flux of human activities on the adjacent farming lands, being dug, grubbed, and manured.

 bottom of page